 Penn in the News

-David Dinges of the Perelman School of Medicine comments on sleep deprivation.
+David Sarwer of the Perelman School of Medicine is quoted on plastic surgery trends.

-Marybeth Gasman of the Graduate School of Education shares her thoughts about minority-serving institutions broadening their mindset.
+Marybeth Gasman of the Graduate School of Education shares her thoughts on a Rachel Dolezal, a white woman who posed as black.

 Richard Ingersoll of the Graduate School of Education and the School of Arts & Sciences is cited his collaborative report “Seven Trends: The Transformation of the Teaching Force.”

 Deirdre Sawinski and Jonathan Maltzman of the Perelman School of Medicine share their thoughts on how environmental factors can alter the response to organ transplantation.

 Peter Cappelli of the Wharton School critiques the shift toward “occupationally-focused majors and degrees.”

 Katherina Rosqueta of the School of Social Policy & Practice’s Center for High Impact Philanthropy says, “There is an overall trend in blurring the line between corporations focused solely on bottom-line profits and organizations with a dual purpose.”

 James Wilson of the Perelman School of Medicine comments on Penn’s partnership with Wuxi AppTec Inc. to develop a gene therapy manufacturing plant.

 Ezekiel Emanuel of the Perelman School of Medicine and the Wharton School addresses the high costs to produce drugs and the effect on the health-care system.